voxel51/fiftyone/docs/source/user_guide/using_views.rst

     # ['meeting', 'meeting']

-Clips views can also be created based on frame-level labels, which provides a powerful query language that you can use to find segments of a potentially huge video dataset that contain specific content of interest.
+Clips views can also be created based on frame-level labels, which provides a powerful query language that you can use to find segments of a video dataset that contain specific frame content of interest.

 In the simplest case, you can provide the name of a frame-level list field (e.g., |Classifications| or |Detections|) to